auth0/docs/articles/quickstart/webapp/java-ee/_includes/_login.md

 }
 ```

 The `LoginController` is responsible for redirecting the request to the proper authorization URL, where the user can authenticate with Auth0.
 It uses the `AuthenticationController` from the Auth0 Java MVC SDK to build the correct authorization URL, using the configuration values injected via `Auth0AuthenticationConfig`.
 By default, this sample requests the `"openid profile email"` scopes, to allow the application to retrieve basic profile information from the authenticated user.
-You can read more about these scopes in the [OpenID Connect Scopes](https://auth0.com/docs/scopes/current/oidc-scopes) documentation.
+You can read more about these scopes in the <a href="https://auth0.com/docs/scopes/current/oidc-scopes" target="_blank">OpenID Connect Scopes</a> documentation.

 Once the user has entered their credentials and authorized the requested permissions, Auth0 will issue a request to the `callbackUrl`, and include a `code` query parameter which can be exchanged for an ID token and an access token.
 Recall that the `Auth0HttpAuthenticationMechanism` created above handles this exchange so that it can notify the application container of authentication status.
 This allows the Servlet that handles requests to the `/callback` path to simply forward the request on to the originally requested resource prior to logging in, or simply redirect to the home page: